jeevanatigre/discrepancy-finder-service/README.md

 # Discrepancy-finder-service

-Discrepancy-finder-service is a java application which checks discrepancies in java / .net / other apps based on input rule xml.
-This application created two types of files:
+Discrepancy-finder-service is a java application which checks discrepancies in java / .net / other source code based on input rule xml and creates two output files:
  -  Discrepancies file - discrepancies found in source files and their respective line numbers
  -  Remediated file - output file with possible fix for discrepancy